copper-engine/copper-engine.github.io/docs/gettingStarted.md

 Getting started
 =================

-copper-starter ist a quick starter project for the cooper-engine. (https://github.com/copper-engine/copper-starter) We use this project to demonstrate the main features of copper.
+copper-starter ist a getting started project for the cooper-engine. (https://github.com/copper-engine/copper-starter) It demonstrates some main features of copper.

 ### Overview

-copper provides a performant solution for the following business workflow:
+This sample project provides a performant solution for the following business workflow:

 0. an application needs to handle many workflows in a performant way and integrates copper-engine
 1. the copper engine provides the workflow instance